luca-santarella/NFT-Marketplace/to_do.md

  - [x] hide mnemonic and infura's key
  - [x] handle account change in Metamask (interface)
  - [x] handle network change in Metamask
- - [-] do not reload page but reload gallery (not necessary for now)
+ - [x] do not reload page but reload gallery (not necessary for now)
  - [x] graphical edits to GUI
  - [x] no connection to MM and then you create NFT NOT WORKING
  - [x] implement name assignment